Cu7ious/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

-3-puts.c                      // prints a string, followed by a new line, to stdout 4-print_rev.c                 // prints a string, in reverse, followed by a new line 5-rev_string.c                // reverses a string 8-print_array.c               // prints n elements of an array of integers, followed by a new line
+3-puts.c                      // prints a string, followed by a new line, to stdout 4-print_rev.c                 // prints a string, in reverse, followed by a new line 5-rev_string.c                // reverses a string 6-puts2.c                     // prints one char out of 2 of a string, followed by a new line 8-print_array.c               // prints n elements of an array of integers, followed by a new line
 ```